 Number formats are used to control the display of cell values that contain numeric data.
 This numeric data can include things like dates, times, costs, percentages, and anything else expressed as a number.
-The most important thing to understand about number formats is that they only affect how a number looks—they have no affect on the actual value stored by Excel.
+The most important thing to understand about number formats is that they only affect how a number looks—they have no effect on the actual value stored by Excel.

 Let's take a look.

 The most common number formats are available on the home tab of the ribbon, in the Number format area.
-Here you find formats for currency, numbers, date, time, and more.
+Here you'll find formats for currency, numbers, date, time, and more.

 To apply a number format, just select one or more cells and choose a format.
-Number formats only affect numbers, they have no affect on text.
+Number formats only affect numbers; they have no effect on text.

 Let's format the rest of the values in our table.

 Let's use the Format Cells dialog box to adjust the Fraction format.
-To get our fraction to display correctly, let's format it to use 100ths.
+To get our fraction to display correctly, let's format it to use hundredths.

 Finally, remember that number formats only affect the display of a cell value, not the value itself.
-If we check the cells of our table, watching the formula bar, we see the values are unchanged.
+If we check the cells in our table, watching the formula bar, we see that the values are unchanged.

 The value for Percentage looks different, but if we switch the format back to General, we see that the value being stored is, indeed, .05.